Juraci/frequently-needed-arguments-about-software-quality/README.md

 ## Tests with conditional execution paths

 Tests with conditional execution paths are intrincically non-deterministic, they mix responsibilities of possibly what could be multiple test cases in one turning the outcome of the test dificult to read and reason about.
-While a deterministic test has two possible results (it has either passed or failed) a test with conditional paths can have multiple reasons dor either passing or failure states.
+While a deterministic test has two possible results (it has either passed or failed) a test with conditional paths can have multiple reasons for either passing or failure states.

 Read more:
 - [Nondeterministic algorithm](https://en.wikipedia.org/wiki/Nondeterministic_algorithm)